 In the Snowmass Mall, below Venga Venga, is the Snowmass Lanes & Lounge.
 It is a fun, trendy hangout featuring locally brewed beers, burgers and wood-fired oven pizzas.

-Just heard about the New Belgium Ranger Station featuring New Belgium brews and casual food.
-Can’t wait to try it on my next trip.
+Across from Venga, Venga, make sure to visit the New Belgium Ranger Station featuring New Belgium brews and casual food.
 100 Elbert Lane, Retail Unit M-115.

-The Edge at the Timberline Hotel was my latest find.
+The Edge at the Timberline Hotel was a recent find.
 It features Alpine cuisine from Germany, Switzerland and France.
 So you get a menu featuring fondue, schnitzels, fish and meat entrees.
 I really loved the venison dish with a lingenberry sauce, red cabbage and spatzle.

 Il Poggio is a great spot casual Italian dining.
 They have a great menu of salads, pastas and main courses.
 I loved the roasted beet salad, the spinach salad with pears and the ravioli with a sweet potato and goat cheese filling tossed in brown butter and sage.
 Many of my local friends love it as well.
 57 Elbert Ln.